 Bacterial and viral types of pneumonia are generally transmitted through aerosol exposure (liquid droplets in respiratory secretions from coughing or sneezing) from other dogs, which can occur when dogs are in close proximity, such as at the dog park, or at a boarding facility.
 Aerosols can travel up to 20 feet!
 People can also act as “fomites”, carrying these infectious agents on their hands and clothes after contact or being in close proximity with an infected dog.
 Upper respiratory tract infections when left untreated can sometimes progress to pneumonia.

 Fungal pneumonia most often occurs when dogs inhale spores in the environment.

 Aspiration pneumonia can occur when contents from the gastrointestinal tract (ie vomit, food, water) inadvertently go down the respiratory tract.
 This generally occurs in combination with another underlying condition, including severe vomiting, dilation of the esophagus, and laryngeal paralysis.

 Any pet that is debilitated due to other health issues is at higher risk for developing pneumonia, as are pediatric and geriatric dogs and cats.
 Short-nosed dogs, such as Bulldogs, are also at higher risk due to airway conformation.
 Dogs with other underlying respiratory conditions, such as chronic bronchitis, can develop secondary pneumonia.

-Because of this, it is very important to be mindful of your pet whether you are traveling or at your local dog park.
+Because of this, it’s very important to be mindful of your pet whether you’re traveling or at your local dog park.
 Especially if you have a senior dog or a furry friend with a medical condition.